Anuja0411/AnonymizeData/README.md

 * Jupyter Notebook

 ## Dataset used
 > The data used for demonstrating distributing processing in the project is huge and could not be uploaded on Github.
-Download the data using the link provided below and place the unziped file in the "Dataset" folder.
+Download the data using the link provided below , rename it as "Records5m.csv" and place the unziped file in the "Dataset" folder.

 Here are the details of the dataset used in the project :
 * Data Size - 5 million (~ 1.4 GB)
 * Download Link - http://eforexcel.com/wp/downloads-16-sample-csv-files-data-sets-for-testing/
 * Select the 5m Records zip file (614 MB)
+* Unzip the file , rename it as "Records5m.csv" and place it inside "Dataset" folder.

 ## Code Execution